fabiomangano/fabiomangano/README.md

 Hi there 👋

-I'm a Software Engineer working in Milan, Italy.
+I'm a Software Engineer working in Catania, Italy.

 ABOUT
 <br>